+Data Preparation.
 The data captured in MUSE are categorical data mostly.
 Since most machine learning algorithms assume numerical data, such categorical data must be transformed accordingly: this is a complex problem.

 For example, the different colors of pieces of clothes could be assigned to integer numbers.
 But the resulting integers have no metrical meaning as required by several machine learning algorithms.
-Instead of this, we exploited the taxonomy that structures all of our categorical data by applying the Wu and Palmer metric (Wu et al., 1994) to derive distances between categorial data.
-In addition, we used word embeddings based on restricted Boltzmann machines (Hinton, 2012).
+Instead of this, we exploited the taxonomy that structures all of our categorical data by applying the Wu and Palmer metric [85] to derive distances between categorial data (for more details see section 5.4).

 As described above, costumes have a large number of features, thus, this number must be reduced to become tractable.
-We experiment with feature extraction based on restricted Boltzmann machines (Hinton et al., 2006) as well as with principal component analysis (see section 5.2.2).
-Feature selection based on deep Boltzmann machines (Taherkhania et al., 2018) may also be used.
+We experiment with feature extraction based on restricted Boltzmann machines [31, 32] as well as with principal component analysis, embeddings and autoencoders (see section 5.5).
+Feature selection based on deep Boltzmann machines [81] may also be used.